Don’t Let The Shank Ruin Your Golf Game – Here’s What To Do

 You can do several things before you take a swing to prevent and avoid shanking your shot.
-Some of them are the basics of golf, but doing them in the right manner goes a long way in ensuring that you make effective contact with the ball.
-Keep in mind this checklist at your next practice session:
+Some of them are the basics of golf, but doing them correctly ensures that you make effective contact with the ball.
+Keep in mind this checklist at your next driving range session:

 - Place the ball the right distance away from the body.

 - Position your stance centered with the golf ball for higher irons.

 - Position your stance with the ball more towards your leading foot for lower irons, woods, and driver.

 - Make sure your club head is square at the address.